SAE-RNA: A Sparse Autoencoder Model for Interpreting RNA Language Model Representations: Methods

 \subsection{Implementation Details}

 All models are implemented in PyTorch.
 Training and evaluation are conducted on NVIDIA A100 GPUs.
 We fix $d=1280$ (embedding dimension) and $h=10240$ (dictionary size).
 Hyperparameters are selected to balance reconstruction fidelity with interpretability.
 Epoch-level metrics include reconstruction error, mean absolute activation, and sparsity rate.
-Evaluation results are aggregated across six RiNALMo layers to provide a multi-layer view of concept representations.